novinsh/phdati_template/README.md

 ### Authors
-The LaTeX class file and templates have been created by Reimo Palm, following the traditions of the Institute of Computer Science of UT and guidelines of UT Press.
+The LaTeX class file and the template have been created by Reimo Palm with some modifications by the Institute of Computer Science of UT following the guidelines of UT Press.
+Last modified: 2021/01/14 v1.3
+Contact: ics@ut.ee